 Native grasses are perfect for the back forty or open landscape.
 They have had centuries to create adaptive processes that make the most of the existing environment.
-That means they are already suited for the climate, soils and region and require less maintenance.
-American beachgrass is found in the Atlantic and Great Lakes coastlines.
-Planting beachgrass in gardens with dry, sandy and even salty soils provides erosion control, movement and ease of care.
+That means they are already suited for the climate, soils, and region and require less maintenance.
+American beachgrass (Ammophila breviligulata) is found in the Atlantic and Great Lakes coastlines.
+Planting beachgrass in gardens with dry, sandy, and even salty soils provides erosion control, movement, and ease of care.

 About American Beachgrass

 Beachgrass is found from Newfoundland to North Carolina.
 The plant is in the grass family and produces spreading rhizomes, which allow the plant to entrench itself and help stabilize soils.
 It is considered a dune grass and thrives in dry, salty soil with little nutrient base.
 In fact, the plant thrives in seaside gardens.

 Using beachgrass for landscaping in areas with similar environmental situations protects important habitats and delicate hills and dunes.
 It can spread 6 to 10 feet (2 to 3 m.) in a year but only grows 2 feet (0.5 m.) tall.
 The roots of American beachgrass are edible and have been used as a supplemental food supply by indigenous peoples.
 The grass produces a spikelet that rises 10 inches (25.5 cm.) above the plant from July to August.